Skip Navigation

 Worship Fundamentals:

-The primary objective for Worship fundamentals is to provide the students with the opportunity to learn the "How" and "Why" of worship, in the context of serving the Student Body and the greater community.
-The students will learn many new skills and will study Old and New Testament worship, the Heart of Worship, Worship vs. Performance and Scriptural Influences in Worship.
+The primary objective for Worship Fundamentals is to provide the students with the opportunity to learn the "how" and "why" of worship, in the context of serving the student body and the greater community.
+The students will learn many new skills and will study Old and New Testament worship, the heart of worship, worship vs. performance and scriptural influences in worship.
+Students will learn and lead all facets of bi-weekly student chapels, including worship band and chapel production.
+This is an auditioned class.

 Sports Medicine: